JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ### Solution 1: On-Premise Cluster Deployment

 If an organization already owns a cluster of nodes or prefer an on-premise solution, it might be beneficial to deploy Nextcloud on multiple nodes with a shared production-ready database.
-In this scenario, each node receives user requests, and the data is stored on a shared NFS file system.
+In this scenario, each node receives user requests in order to balance the complessive load and the data is stored on a shared NFS file system.
 The database, such as PostgreSQL or MariaDB, needs to be robust and capable of handling concurrent connections from multiple nodes.
-It is also important to implement a backup system to ensure data integrity and availability in case of node failures.
+It is also important to implement a redundant replication and backup system to ensure data integrity and availability in case of node failures.